Tony Marston's Blog About software development, PHP and OOP

 14. Strict typing is for stick-in-the-muds

-15. Value objects are worthless
+15. Value objects are a worthless waste of time

 16. I don't do Domain Driven Design